Ladoucette Pouilly-Fumé Sauvignon Blanc

 Purchased by the Comte Lafond, an ancestor of the current owner, Baron Patrick de Ladoucette, Château du Nozet and its surrounding vineyards have a reputation for producing the finest Pouilly-Fumé.
 The vineyards are in Pouilly-Fumé Contrôlée, which includes Pouilly-sur-Loire, Saint-Andelain and Tracy-sur-Loire at the eastern end of the Loire Valley (including the vineyard of the Château du Nozet estate).
 Both clay and limestone influence the delicate characteristics in Ladoucette Pouilly-Fumé.

-Destemming before pressing.
-Vinification by gravity.
-Eighty percent natural juices, 20 percent from pressing.
-Thermo-controlled fermentation at 60 degrees Fahrenheit in stainless-steel tanks for six to eight weeks, before maturing from three to six months on natural lees.
+Grapes are destemmed before pressing, which is completely gravity-fed, a process which avoids any harshness or stalkiness.
+This process results in 80% free-run juice.
+Thermo-controlled fermentation at 60°F in stainless steel tanks for six to eight weeks, before maturing from three to six months on natural lees, with regular stirring.
 The wine is blended seven to eight months after harvesting and stored in glass-tiled tanks.
-No wood is used in the vinification process in order to preserve the freshness and full flavor of the Sauvignon Blanc grape.
+No wood is ever used in the vinification process in order to preserve the freshness and full flavor of the Sauvignon Blanc grape.